-Indicator Title 1.
+Indicator Title 5.
 An effective System of Collaboration and NQF structures It requires visionary and influential leadership to ensure that the NQF family work in unison to achieve the objectives of the NQF.
 Visionary leaders identify areas for research and use the evidence gained from research to formulate an NQF agenda that supports an integrated and transparent NQF framework.
 Definition The NQF Amendment Act gives SAQA more powers than the NQF Act.
 However, the Amendment Act does not name SAQA as the apex body responsible for the NQF.
 SAQA must, therefore, work within its mandate to establish itself as a body with visionary and influential leadership for this to work.
 The object of the System of Collaboration is to guide the mutual relations of SAQA and the Quality Councils in such a manner as to promote constructive cooperation.
 The System of Collaboration also defines the roles and responsibilities of the collaboration structures and outlines what needs to be done if there is a dispute between SAQA and one of the QCs, or between two QCs.
 The System of Collaboration was published in 2013 and is regularly amended.
 The purpose of this indicator is to assess the effectiveness of the System of Collaboration and the NQF structures.
 Source of Data Reports emanating from the CEO Committee, CEO Committee Task Teams, CEO Sub-Committees and NQF Forum; and relevant correspondence and outcomes of joint initiatives.
-Method of Information from the source data will be collated into a report annually and analysed for evidence of effective collaboration. calculation/assessment The SAQA Board will approve this report in March before sending it to the Minister: HESI in April each year.
+Method of Information from the source data will be collated into a report annually and analysed for evidence of effective calculation/assessment collaboration.
+The SAQA Board will approve this report in March before sending it to the Minister: HESI in April each year.
 Assumptions The CEO Committee continues to function in the same manner so that information is available for analysis and reporting.
-Disaggregation of beneficiaries N/A (where applicable)
+Disaggregation of beneficiaries N/A

+(where applicable)

 Spatial transformation (where N/A

 applicable)

 Reporting cycle Annual

 Desired performance The System of Collaboration and NQF structures work as they should and support the implementation of the NQF Act, 2008 as amended.

-Indicator responsibility Head: Stakeholder Relations; Executive: Strategy, Governance, People, legal, Stakeholder Relations and Communications Division
+Indicator responsibility Manager: Strategy, Reporting & Performance Monitoring & Evaluation; Executive: Governance, People and Strategy Division

-Indicator Title 2.
+Indicator Title 7.
 Evidence of advice provided to the Executive Authority Definition SAQA wants to have visionary and influential leadership that drives a well-researched and clearly formulated NQF agenda.
 SAQA will have achieved this outcome if it is seen and accepted as the apex body responsible for the NQF.
 Currently, SAQA and the QCs advise the Minister independently.
 Section 27f of the NQF Amendment Act, 2019 requires QCs to advise the Minister: HESI, in consultation with SAQA.
 SAQA will implement this clause during this planning cycle.
-The purpose of this indicator is to advise the Executive Authority on NQF matters as required.
+6 6 7 1 The purpose of this indicator is to advise the Executive Authority on NQF matters as required.
 Source of Data Requests for consultation on advice from QCs; SAQA Board decisions to provide advice to the Minister: HESI on specific matters; and requests from the Minister: HESI for advice on specific matters.
 Method of Record of advice provided to the Minister: HESI as reported in SAQA's quarterly reports. calculation/assessment Assumptions There will be a need for advice each year.
-Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A

-Reporting cycle Annual Desired performance The actual performance should equal the planned execution.
-Indicator responsibility Head: Stakeholder Relations; Executive: Strategy, Governance, People, legal, Stakeholder Relations and Communications Division.
+Disaggregation of beneficiaries N/A (where applicable) Spatial transformation (where N/A applicable) Reporting cycle Annual Desired performance The actual performance should equal the planned execution.
+Indicator responsibility Executive: Governance, People and Strategy Division.